 Lack of clarity is a major challenge, especially in the initiation phase.
 It causes confusion among team members about the project deliverables.
 In that case, you need to clarify the requirements of the project and the client by holding meetings and engaging discipline leads.

-It may be difficult to perform project initiation steps in the right way for projects which are large, complex and long-running.
-Because that type of projects involve multiple phases that go into various directions.
+It may be difficult to perform project initiation steps in the right way for projects which are large, complex, and long-running.
+Because that type of project involves multiple phases that go in various directions.

 Tips for Project Initiation

 Below tips may be helpful when initiating a project.

 - Set up clear communication lines

 - Try to arrange a face to face meeting with the client

 - Set a clear agenda before starting a kickoff meeting